MeteoSwiss/opendata-forecast-data/README.md

 ### 2.7 Accessing Static Grid Information: Height, Longitude, and Latitude

-Besides the current forecast files, each catalog contains two static files.
+Besides the current forecast files, each collection contains two static files.
 They store constant information about the height of the half levels (HHL) in the vertical grid and the center point coordinates of each triangle on the horizontal grid.

 > ❗ **NOTE**: The forecast GRIB files contain no information on height, longitude and latitude.
 They have to be determined via the static vertical and horizontal grid parameter files.

 #### 2.7.1 Accessing Vertical Grid Parameters

-In the static vertical file, the heights of the half levels of the vertical grid are provided in meters above see level.
+In the static vertical file, the heights of the half levels of the vertical grid are provided in meters above mean sea level.
 In order to associate a value from a data file (for a given parameter) to a height in meters above sea level, follow the steps below:

 1. Submit a GET request specifying the collection you want to retrieve the static vertical files from (e.g., `ch.meteoschweiz.ogd-forecasting-icon-ch1` for ICON-CH1-EPS):
 ```
 curl -X GET https://data.geo.admin.ch/api/stac/v1/collections/ch.meteoschweiz.ogd-forecasting-icon-ch1/assets
 ```
-2. Locate under `assets` in `id: vertical_constants_icon-ch1-eps.grib2` the `href` field and copy the pre-signed URL.
+2. Locate the `href` field under `assets` in `id: vertical_constants_icon-ch1-eps.grib2` and copy the pre-signed URL.
 3. Download the file with:
 ```
 wget -O <desired_filename> “<pre-signed URL>”
 ```
-4. Once the static GRIB file is downloaded, verify that the `uuidOfHGrid` (Universally Unique Identifier) key in the data file matches the one in the HHL file.
+4. Once the static GRIB file is downloaded, verify that the `uuidOfHGrid` (Universally Unique Identifier for the horizontal grid) key in the data file matches the one in the HHL file.
 5. Retrieve the value for the `level` key and inspect the `typeOfLevel` key by listing the GRIB messages:
     - **generalVertical**: The value of `level` corresponds to a half level in the HHL file.
 For each level (i.e., each GRIB message), the variable `h` provides the height in meters above sea level for every grid point.
     - **generalVerticalLayer**: The `level` value corresponds to a full level.
 To obtain the height in meters above sea level, average the heights of the two surrounding half levels (above and below).